GA-Merced/seir-seal-website/src/content/docs/reference/10-js-classes.md

 ---
-title: Example Reference
+title: Javascript Classes/OOP
-description: A reference page in my new Starlight docs site.
+description: A reference page on javascript classes and object oriented programming
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.